-Along those lines, here's another basketball coaching tip: going into every game you should develop game goals for the team - outcomes or actions you want the team to focus on (perhaps this is another basketball coaching tip all on it's own, but I'll mention it here anyway.)
+Along those lines, here's another coaching tip: going into every game you should develop game goals for the team - outcomes or actions you want the team to focus on (perhaps this is another basketball coaching tip all on it's own, but I'll mention it here anyway.)
 Maybe it's a rebounding target, or reducing turnovers.
-It's whatever you think the team needs to work on the most.
+It's whatever you think the team needs to work on the most, based on what you have seen in your previous games' stats and in practices.
 Whatever the game goals, your players need to be focused on achieving them, while at the same time doing everything else the game of basketball requires of them.

 The coach's attitude sets the tone for the rest of the team.